azhou555/Super-Sudoku/README.md

 # Super Sudoku
-WIP

 ## Features
-Basic 9x9 Sudoku with 3 preset difficulties + custom difficulty(WIP)
+Standard 9x9 Sudoku with 3 preset difficulties + custom difficulty Additional keyboard controls to select all instances of a number, autofill, and so on.
-AI assistant with logical reasoning using OpenAI's LLM
+AI assistant with logical reasoning using OpenAI's LLM and RAG via Langchain

-## In Progress (90% of the Project)
-Adding widgets to incorporate AI assistant
-Setting up buttons and widgets to allow inputs Keybinds to allow easy editting and highlighting

-## Mostly Completed
-LLM AI Assistant

 ## References
 Uses Solving Sudoku guide created by Michael Mepham